 So God gently persuades Jonah to change his mind by sending a violent storm.
 And the sailors on the ship throw him overboard to save themselves.

-The Bible story of Jonah and the whale teaches that God often takes unexpected measures
+Lessons from Jonah and the whale.
+It teaches that God often takes unexpected measures.

 Enter the whale.
 The big fish.
 Massive, life form, ocean transport.
 Who saves Jonah from drowning by swallowing him and spitting him up on land three days later.